 - 2. Optional step: Reduce the dimensionality of RT, by choosing the most prominent or representative textons.
 Let n be the new, lower dimension of RT. - 3.
-Then using the previously described function compute a texture vector t1(x,y) for each pixel location (x,y) in the texture image $T_1$ .
+Then using the previously described function compute a texture vector \mathbf{t}1 for the central pixel (x_c, y_c) of the texture image T_1 .